qureshiaquib/qureshiaquib.github.io/_posts/2024-5-10-azure-privateendpoint-nameresolution.md

 ### 2. Create conditional forwarder without storing it in Active Directory:
 Another approach is, when you’re creating a conditional forwarder in on-premises DNS servers – do not store that in the Active Directory.
 Due to this, the same won’t be replicated to DNS server on Azure.
 Which avoids the conflicts.

-There is a catch with this approach.
+However, there is a catch with this approach.
 If you’ve 20 domain controllers with integrated DNS then you’ll have to manually create conditional forwarder in each DNS server.
 You can script this via Powershell.
-Please note, this need to be done everytime you create a new type of private endpoint for example if you were using blob storage and then started using SQL PaaS Database then you get a new FQDN.
+Please note, this needs to be done every time you create a new type of private endpoint for example if you were using blob storage and then started using SQL PaaS Database then you get a new FQDN.
 Same need to be created once again on each DNS server via Powershell script.
 Or if your organization allows you do add all well known private endpoint FQDNs beforehand all at once then you can do this.

 For PowerShell script, you can use below link and the author has created a script which you can run and quickly create conditional forwarders.